pahagon/my-ubuntu-desktop/README.md

 Before you begin the installation process, please ensure you have the following:

-- A machine running Ubuntu 20.04 LTS or newer.
+- A machine running Ubuntu 24.04 LTS.
 - Internet connection for downloading necessary packages and tools.
 - Basic understanding of terminal commands and permissions in Linux.